5 Ways to Increase Your Profit Margins

 Much like CashBack, you’re giving shoppers a reason to come back and shop.
 And the similarities don’t stop there.

 Customers are likely to spend more when enrolled in a loyalty program, much like shoppers having a 13.3% higher average order value (AOV) when using CashBack.
 By investing in your most loyal customer base, you’re automatically increasing their lifetime value (LTV).

 Upselling, cross-selling, and bundling all boost your ecommerce profit margins by generating more revenue from a sale.

-Upselling refers to a customer buying a more expensive version of the product they were originally going to purchase while cross-selling is when customers add similar items to their cart.
+Upselling refers to prompting a customer to buy a more expensive version of the product they wanted.
+Cross-selling is when customers add similar items to their cart.